regenrek/regenrek-blog-11ty/src/posts/2019-04-27-how-to-upgrade-10-tailwind.md

 ## 2. Rename your Tailwind Config file to `tailwind.config.js`

 If you don't have a `tailwind.js` config file in your project root directory then create a file called `tailwind.config.js` or rename your existing config file.
-In the official Tailwind [documentation](https://next.tailwindcss.com/docs/upgrading-to-v1#3-rename-tailwind-js-to-tailwind-config-js){target="_blank" rel="noopener"} you can read that the rename part is entirely **optional** but **recommended**.
+In the official Tailwind [documentation](https://next.tailwindcss.com/docs/upgrading-to-v1#3-rename-tailwind-js-to-tailwind-config-js){target="_blank" rel="noopener"}, you can read that the rename part is entirely **optional** but **recommended**.

 ## 3. New default Config structure

-Put the following code snippet in the `tailwind.config.js` or adjust your existing file according the new defaults which you can read up [here](https://next.tailwindcss.com/docs/upgrading-to-v1#2-update-your-config-file){target="_blank" rel="noopener"}.
+Put the following code snippet in the `tailwind.config.js` or adjust your existing file according to the new defaults which you can read up [here](https://next.tailwindcss.com/docs/upgrading-to-v1#2-update-your-config-file){target="_blank" rel="noopener"}.

 ```bash
 module.exports = {